wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-environment-prep/includes/2-tenant.md

     > [!div class="mx-imgBorder"]
     > [![Set up a User ID and password in your new domain and then select Sign up.](../media/6-identity.png)](../media/6-identity.png)

-9. Setup a username and password and sign up.
+9. Set up a username and password and sign-up.

     > [!div class="mx-imgBorder"]
     > [![Set up a User ID and password in your new domain and then select Sign up.](../media/7-plan.png)](../media/7-plan.png)